octo-technology/OpenTezos/docs/smartpy/exam.md

 ### Question 3

-What can I do with the smartPy online editor?
+What can I do with the SmartPy online editor?

--[x] Write test and run your code
--[x] Visualize the generated michelson contract and storage code.
--[x] View the test results as a html document.
--[x] Access a panel of several smart contract templates .
+-[x] Write test and run your code -[x] Visualize the generated Michelson contract and storage code. -[x] View the test results as an HTML document. -[x] Access a panel of several smart contract templates.

 ### Question 4

 What is a SmartPy smart contract?

 - [ ] It is a class method called `main` taking as input a storage and parameters and returning a list of operations and a modified storage.
 - [x] It is a class definition that inherits from `sp.Contract`.
 A SmartPy contract consists of a state with one or several entry points.
-- [ ] It is like a smart contract in michelson but written in python.
+- [ ] It is like a smart contract in Michelson but written in python.

 ### Question 5

 What is the correct way to add an integer `x` initialized to `0` to the storage?

 - [ ] .

 ```python
 @sp.storage
 def __init__(self):
     self.init(x = 0)
 ```

 - [ ] .

 ```python
 @sp.storage
 def storage(self):
     self.x = 0
 ```

 - [x] .

 ```python
 def __init__(self):
     self.init(x = 0)
 ```

 - [ ] .

 ```python
 def __init__(self):
     self.x = 0
 ```

 - [ ] .

 ```python
 def __storage__(self):
     self.init(x = 0)